tsauvajon/dkvs/Readme.md

 all nodes, slave or master:
 - READ a value
 - maintain a list of all nodes
-- (Out of scope for this repo) maintain a transaction log or something similar

 slave:
 - check the master node's health